 If you are an angler visiting Cozumel for deep sea fishing activities & tours, you should go in April, when the billfish starts moving in the area.

-You are sure to catch yourself some big fishes such as Blue Marlin, White Marlin, and Sailfish by May to June, when they are settling in and are most bountiful.
+You are sure to catch yourself some big fishes such as Blue Marlin, White Marlin, and Sailfish by May to June when they are settling in and are most bountiful.
 If you are targeting to catch Barracuda, Mahi-Mahi, Tuna, and Wahoo, they are around Cozumel’s area all year round.

 Other flats fishing species include triggerfish, jack, snapper, barracuda and small sharks.
 They are all over the lagoons of Cozumel all year round but they don’t bite as much as the Bonefish, Snook, and Permit do.

-To maximize your fishing experience and avoid disappointments, always check the Cozumel fishing seasons.
+To maximize your fishing experience in cozumel and avoid disappointments, always check the Cozumel fishing calendar.
 Since there is almost always something to catch all year round in Cozumel, many anglers prefer to book their fishing trips around this area.

 Beginners, who are not targeting billfish, can go anytime they like and avoid the peak season where rates are much higher.